Effective imaging tests without radiation.

 Ultrasound imaging tests for pregnancy

 The type of ultrasound imaging test most patients are familiar with is fetal ultrasound.
 We use ultrasounds during pregnancy to evaluate the health of an unborn baby inside the mother’s womb.
-We use another type of ultrasound called a biophysical profile to monitor a baby’s health in the last trimester of pregnancy.
+Sometimes your doctor may order another type of ultrasound called a biophysical profile to monitor a baby’s health in the last trimester of pregnancy.

 Ultrasound imaging tests for other conditions